Aviah/one-click-django-docs/project_ref.md

 ## Project Layout

-The specific layout is a mixture of common practices and personal preferences.
-However, django is flexible and everything could be easily changed:
+The project layout is a mixture of common practices and personal preferences.
+However, django is flexible and everything could be easily changed.

 **Production**

     /home/django/
     |
-    |- site_repo.git  (bare repository, dev pushes to this repo)
+    |- site_repo.git  (bare repository, dev pushes to this as the "origin" remote)
     |
     |- mysite (the project directory)
         |
         |- manage.py (the django utility for the project)
         |
+        |- db_backup (database dumps directory)
+        |
         |- logs (logs directory)
         |   |
-        |   |- main.log (production log, use logging.getLogger("main").info("production msg"), logs everything from log level info)
+        |   |- main.log (production log, to log use logging.getLogger("main").info("production msg"), logs everything from log level info)
-        |   |- debug.log (use logging.debug("debug msg"), logs when DEBUG_LOG=True)
+        |   |- debug.log (to log use logging.debug("debug msg"), logs when DEBUG_LOG=True)
-        |   |- debug_db.log (django logs all db access, logs when DEBUG_DB_LOG=True)
+        |   |- debug_db.log (django log, all db interactions, logs when DEBUG_DB_LOG=True)
         |
         |- media_resources (pre-prepared site media directory, e.g. logo, icons, etc. Source directory for collectstatic, allows to keep images outside the repository)
         |
-        |- media_uploads (media directory, not a repository, for user uploaded resources, e.g. avatars)
+        |- media_uploads (media directory, for user uploaded resources, e.g. avatars)
         |
-        |- site_config (optional settings directory on the python path, but not in a repository)
+        |- site_config (environment specific settings directory on the python path)
         |   |
         |   |- settings_production.py (settings.py will try to import this file, make sure it exists in production)
         |   |- settings_tmp.py (settings.py will try to import this file, useful for ad-hoc settings during dev)
         |   |- site_auth.py (credentials for password-protected site via Apache auth, if used)
+        |   |- secrets.py (to save passwords, SECRET_KEY, outside the repository.
+Useful when the repository is public)
         |
-        |- site_repo (git repo, pulls from site_repo.git.
-This is the actual website code loaded to mod_wsgi)
+        |- site_repo (the website git repo.
+The dev "production" remote.
+This is the actual website code that is loaded to mod_wsgi)
         |   |
         |   |- settings.py
         |   |- urls.py